ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_api-react.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
 | Note the if using Grid Options, the grid will not react to property changes.
 For example `gridOptions.pagination` will only get used once when the grid is initialised, not if you change `gridOptions.pagination` after the grid is initialised.
-For this reason, while using React, it's best only use Grid Options for properties that do not change.
+For this reason, while using React, it's best to only use Grid Options for properties that do not change.
 </framework-specific-section>